neyaznafiz/neyaznafiz/README.md

 <div align="right">
   <a href='https://dev.to/neyaznafiz'> ➦ CHECKOUT ALL BLOGS <a/> &nbsp; &nbsp; &nbsp;
-  <a href='https://app.daily.dev/squads/bitpress'> ➦ JOIN BITPRESS FOR STAY UP TO DATE <a/>
+  <a href='https://app.daily.dev/squads/bitpress'> ➦ JOIN BITPRESS TO STAY UP TO DATE <a/>
 </div>

 </div>